 In the 21st century, period poverty is still rife throughout the world.

-Period poverty is defined as a lack of access to sanitary products as well as sanitary facilities including safe toilets, water and handwashing facilities.
-It encompasses a general deficit in menstrual education and an enduring social stigma attached to periods.
+Period poverty is defined as a lack of access to sanitary products as well as sanitary facilities, including safe toilets, water and handwashing facilities.
+In addition, it encompasses a general deficit in menstrual education and an enduring social stigma attached to periods.

 This can seriously impact the mental and physical health of women and girls.
 The stigma attached to periods and the inability to deal with them leads to higher school and education dropout rates for women and worse career and future prospects.